JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Ender - physical danger and trauma

+Context: Graff negligently allowed the fight with Bonzo to happen, refusing to intervene to force Ender to solve his own problems, risking Ender's life.

 - ΔOS = -0.20 (Risk of death, actual psychological trauma of killing)
 - VSA(Ender) = 0.60
 - Tc = 0.50 (Permanent psychological scar)